22 Low Light Small Houseplants that Don't Need Sunlight

 Heartleaf Philodendron, Philodendron scandens

-Sweetheart Plant is an easy-care, air-cleaning plant with a high tolerance to neglect and poor growing conditions and easily adapts to the indoors.
+Sweetheart Plant is an easy-care plant with a high tolerance to neglect and poor growing conditions and easily adapts to the indoors.
+It is ideal for a hanging basket, pedestal, trellis, moss-pole, shelf, table-top or windowsill.

-Philodendron scandens will grow in medium to bright indirect light away from direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soils.
+Philodendron scandens will grow in medium to bright indirect light (dappled light), warmth of 18-260C, humidity of 50-55% and moderately moist, fertile, well-drained soils coupled with monthly feeding in the growing season.

 6. Arrowhead Vine (Syngonium podophyllum)